paolino/book-a-visit/semantic.md

 After the appointment chatting is re-enabled together with the chance for the _taker_ to close with an _positive_ final state containing a _feedback_.
 Even a _dropped_ state has to be closed to an _positive_ final state with a _feedback_ from _taker_.

-    Should we consider a different final state for droppeds ?
-Or even consider them negative ?
+    Should we consider a different final state for droppeds?
+Or even consider them negative?

 ### _Chatting before_ state